scsu-clarkm1-fall-2020-csc443/project-1-personal-website-MicahlDeRosa/plan/README.md

 ### nataliebacon.com

 * Natalie has an easy to follow site with great design.
 I want to have a design similar to her site.
-It is clean and very while being easy to navigate.
+It is clean and very simple look while being easy to navigate.

 <img src="img/site3.jpg" width=800>